glennklockwood/limelead/content/pages/data-intensive/storage/object-storage.md

 usability, but this flexibility is afforded by building atop object-based (rather than block-based) data representations.

+Although separating user interfaces from the underlying object representation of data affords flexibility, not all such gateways are [dual-access gateways][].
+Dual access (or tertiary access, or whatever else) is what allows you to access the same data through multiple interfaces (e.g., writing an object using PUT, but reading it back as if it were a file).
+At best, dual-access gateways tend to be eventually consistent so that you do not necessarily see data through all gateways as soon as you write it from another.

 ## Object Storage Implementations

 _This section is very incomplete, but I hope to illustrate some specific